Skip to main content

 Step 4: Outputs & Success Metrics

-Structured Outputs — Tell the agent exactly what information to extract from every call.
+This step is where you define what the agent should capture from each call and how to measure success.
+It’s also one of the most overlooked steps — but it’s where the long-term value comes from.
+Structured Outputs Tell the agent exactly what information to extract from every call.
 Each output is defined as a key-value pair with a type:

 KeyTypeWhat it captures